Stem Cells Fast Facts

 July 19, 2006 - President Bush vetoes the embryonic stem-cell research bill passed by the Senate (the Stem Cell Research Enhancement Act of 2005), his first veto since taking office.

-June 20, 2007 - President Bush vetoes the Stem Cell Research Enhancement Act of 2007, his third veto of his presidency.
+June 20, 2007 - President Bush vetoes the Stem Cell Research Enhancement Act of 2007, the third veto of his presidency.

 January 23, 2009 - The FDA approves a request from Geron Corp. to test embryonic stem cells on eight to 10 patients with severe spinal cord injuries.
 This will be the world's first test in humans of a therapy derived from human embryonic stem cells.
 The tests will use stem cells cultured from embryos left over in fertility clinics.